TedcryptoOrg/cosmos-google-tools/README.md

 | COSMOSDIRECTORYBALANCE          | Retrieve blockchain wallet balance              |
 | COSMOSDIRECTORYTOTALDELEGATIONS | Retrieve blockchain validator total delegations |
 | COSMOSDIRECTORYVALCOMMISSION    | Retrieve blockchain validator commission        |

+If a function returns utokens, you can also send `humanize` argument as true to have its value converted to chain default denomination.
+E.g.: `COSMOSDIRECTORYBALANCE("cosmoshub", "cosmos1...", "atom", true)`

 ## Example